 During the summer months, Cardrona Alpine Resort crank up two of its chairlifts to access to some of New Zealand’s highest and longest downhills complete with epic Southern Alps scenery.
 Situated between Queenstown and Wanaka, its bike school offers tuition to get beginners riding the laidback sweeps of A Real Journey, the park’s longest trail.

-Once you've got a little more experience under your belt it could be time to try out mountain biking at Coronet Peak.
-Coronet Peak opened for its first summer season at the start of December 2019.
+Once you've got more experience under your belt it could be time to try out mountain biking at Coronet Peak.
 Starting at the top of the Coronet Express chairlift, their trails boast incredible views over the Wakatipu Basin and beyond and are ideal for experienced riders with a range of intermediate-expert, lift accessed biking trails.
 A range of passes are available with full day, sunset or season passes on offer.

 Lift-assisted riding at Coronet Peak